 These are the three important things you need to start your online courses.

 A good internet connection.

-For learning online, your internet connection speed is important.
+For learning online, Internet is a great tool to connect you with your Malay tutor from other places such Kuala Lumpur.
 Getting yourself an excellent internet connection will avoid you from having delays or screen freezes while learning online.
 Low speed might interrupt your sessions with your tutor.

 You can choose wireless broadband or fibreoptic internet according to your budget.
 It doesn’t have to be the most expensive package.
 There is a lot of reasonable internet package you can find these days.

 It is difficult to learn without seeing other parties, let it be you or the tutor.
 Most of the laptops these days are equipped with a built-in camera.
 While the previous desktop model might probably not.